armiinEX/armiinEX/README.md

 ## 📂 Notable Projects

-- **Accounting Dashboard** – A RESTful API for managing users and transactions using NestJS, PostgreSQL, and Redis
+- **RESTful API with NestJS** – A user management and authentication API using NestJS, TypeScript, and PostgreSQL
+- **Telegram Bot** – A Telegram bot written in Node.js that handles basic user interaction and command parsing
-- **Portfolio Website** – Personal website built with HTML, CSS, and basic JS (planning to upgrade with React)
+- **Forever Product Landing Page** – A landing page for Forever products built with HTML, CSS, and responsive design techniques
 - *(More projects coming soon...)*

 ---